MicrosoftDocs/WSL/WSL/about.md

 You can:

-1. Choose your favorite GNU/Linux distributions [from the Windows Store](https://aka.ms/wslstore).
+1. Choose your favorite GNU/Linux distributions [from the Microsoft Store](https://aka.ms/wslstore).
 1. Run common command-line free software such as `grep`, `sed`, `awk`, or other ELF-64 binaries.
 1. Run Bash shell scripts and GNU/Linux command-line applications including:
     * Tools: vim, emacs, tmux